2021 Best Electrical Engineering Colleges for Non-Traditional Students in North Carolina

 Best Electrical Engineering Schools for Non-Traditional Students

 North Carolina State University has taken the #1 spot in this year's electrical engineering ranking for non-traditional students.
-Located in the city of Raleigh, NC State is a public college with a fairly large student population.
+Located in the large city of Raleigh, NC State is a public college with a fairly large student population.
 NC State also made our Best Colleges for Electrical Engineering in North Carolina list, coming in at #1.

 About 1.0% of NC State students default on their loans in three years, which is lower than average.
-There are approximately 14,604 students at NC State that take at least one class online.
-There are roughly 7,732 part time students in attendance at NC State.
+Approximately 14,604 students take at least one class online at NC State.
+7,732 of NC State students are attending part time.

 The #3 spot in this year's ranking belongs to North Carolina A & T State University.
 Located in the city of Greensboro, NC A&T is a public school with a large student population.
 NC A&T did well in our major quality rankings, too.
 It placed #3 on our Best Colleges for Electrical Engineering in North Carolina list.